-Little Horse Mesa Trail is a 3.1 mile moderately trafficked out and back trail located near Raton, NM that features a lake and is rated as moderate.
+Little Horse Mesa Trail is a 3.1 mile moderately trafficked out and back trail located near Raton, New Mexico that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 Little Horse Mesa Trail from Soda Pocket Trailhead, follow Opportunity Trail northwest for about 1/4 mile to the Little Horse Mesa Trailhead.
 The ascent to the top is steep, but very short.
 You will be rewarded with incredible views of Sugarite Canyon and the plains beyond.
 Look for mule deer, elk, turkey and bear.
 There have been rare sightings of mountain lions.
 Some areas in the northern part of the park, particularly along Opportunity Trail, burned in the 2011 Track Fire.
 These areas are now recovering and new vegetation is coming up.

 This map is complete, it's actually a 6.75 mile loop trail.
 Park at the tail head, hike down the wide road on the southwest side of the lake, then take a left at the sign pointing towards the camp ground, this takes you all the way around